Risk Control Program

 Members without updated loss control programs will have a deductible of $100,000 per claim plus a 20% co-pay with no cap.
 (See note below concerning members with adverse EPL claims experience).

 Members with adverse EPL claims experience

 Members with adverse loss experience will have a deductible of $75,000 if they have an updated loss control plan and $150,000 if they do not – in addition to the co-pay provisions as outlined above.
-In a few cases, the insurance carrier will establish higher deductibles for members on probation because of exceptionally adverse experience.
+In a few cases, the insurance carrier will establish higher deductibles for members on probation because of an exceptionally adverse experience.